exonum/exonum-doc/src/advanced/service-interaction.md

 ## Problem Overview

-The problem solved by the techniques described in this article is as follows.
-Service A wants to get information from service B instantiated on the same blockchain, or to modify its data using an interface provided by service B. A couple of scenarios covered by this are:
+Given multiple services in the blockchain, some of them may want to interact with other services.
+The interaction can include either reading the data of other service, or modifying its data using a service public interface.

+A couple of scenarios involving service interaction are:

 - The dependent service wants to read the current time from a [time oracle](time.md), e.g., in order to implement a time-lock